Identification of hadronic tau lepton decays using a deep neural network: The hadronic tau decay identification with a deep neural network

 \begin{enumerate} \item a regular cross-entropy term~\cite{GoodBengCour16} for the \tauh target class, \item a term implementing focal loss~\cite{focal_loss} for the binary classification of \tauh against all backgrounds combined, and \item another focal-loss term with three components for the classification as \Pgm, \Pe, or jet, each combined with a smoothened step function that is nonzero only for \tauh candidates that are sufficiently likely to be classified as \tauh. \end{enumerate}

 The introduction of the two focal-loss terms gives superior performance compared with using cross-entropy only.
 It is motivated by two considerations.
-First, analyses with \tauh candidates in the final state show the highest sensitivity for efficiencies in the range 50--80\%, whereas performance for the highest efficiencies and purities is less important.
+First, analyses with \tauh candidates in the final state, like the ones mentioned in the introduction, show the highest sensitivity for efficiencies in the range 50--80\%, whereas performance for the highest efficiencies and purities is less important.
 Second, the classification performance as \tauh is more important than the classification as \Pe, \Pgm, or jet; particularly in the high-purity regime where it is less important to distinguish between the three other classes.
 The full definition of the loss function is given in Appendix~\ref{app:loss}.

 For the training, events from the following simulated processes are used: $\PZ$+jets (NLO), $\PW$+jets, \ttbar, $\zp\to\Pgt\Pgt$, $\zp\to\Pe\Pe$, $\zp\to\Pgm\Pgm$ (with $m(\zp)$ ranging from 1 to 5\TeV), and QCD multijet production.
 For testing, additional event samples are used, including $\PH\to\Pgt\Pgt$ and $\PZ$+jets (LO) event samples, and more event samples corresponding to the processes used for the training.
 The event samples are simulated and reconstructed according to the 2017 data-taking conditions.
 The prospective \tauh candidates need to fulfil $\pt > 20\GeV$ and $\abs{\eta} < 2.3$.
 The \tauh candidates are sampled from the various event samples such that the contributions of the different classes (jet, \Pgm, \Pe, \tauh) and in different $(\pt, \eta)$ bins are the same.
-Additional weights are added to to make the distributions from the different classes uniform within each $(\pt, \eta)$ bin.
+Additional weights are added to make the distributions from the different classes uniform within each $(\pt, \eta)$ bin.
 In total, around 140 million \tauh candidates are used for the training, whereas 10 million are assigned as the validation samples.